 According to the official Rumchata page, this oh so yummy drink originates from a concoction the ancient Egyptians made for the Pharaohs from the tigernut.
 It’s been extremely popular in Spain, “Antonio Banderas popular”, so that says a lot.

-Since the tigernut is hard to come by in the Americas, rice based horchata is now served extensively throughout Mexico and Central America, where the recipe is often passed down generation to generation.
+Since the tigernut is hard to come by in the Americas, rice based Horchata is now served extensively throughout Mexico and Central America, where the recipe is often passed down generation to generation.
 These authentic recipes include varied mixtures of rice, sugar, vanilla, cinnamon and either water or dairy.

-So when I saw this recipe for Rumchata Cupcakes (where else, Pinterest) I just had to try them.
+When I saw this recipe for Rumchata Cupcakes (where else, Pinterest) I just had to try them.
 I would say this was my inspiration for a Pinterest party as I can’t (ok won’t) eat 20 cupcakes all by myself.

 - 1/2 cup butter (1 stick, at room temperature)

 - 1 tsp vanilla extract

 - Preheat oven to 350*

 - Combine sugar & butter and beat until fluffy

 - Mix together flour, baking powder, salt, & cinnamon, set aside